 The business case for sustainable development as core strategy gets much stronger as the world achieves the Global Goals.
-Our research shows that the Global Goals opens the 60 biggest market "hot spots" worth up to US\$12 trillion a year in business savings and revenue in the four examined economic systems alone by 2030.
-(Exhibit 2).9 The total economic prize from implementing the Global Goals could be 2-3 times bigger, assuming that the benefits are captured across the whole economy and accompanied by much higher labour and resource productivity.
+Our research shows achieving the Global Goals in just four economic systems could open 60 market "hot spots" worth an estimated US\$12 trillion by 2030 in business savings and revenue (Exhibit 2).
+The total economic prize from implementing the Global Goals could be 2-3 times bigger, assuming that the benefits are captured across the whole economy and accompanied by much higher labour and resource productivity.
 That's a fair assumption.
-Consider that achieving the single goal of gender equality could contribute up to US\$28 trillion to global GDP by 2025, according to one estimate.10 The overall prize is enormous.
+Consider that achieving the single goal of gender equality could contribute up to US\$28 trillion to global GDP by 2025, according to one estimate.
+The overall prize is enormous.